fsoubes/FilterRank/rank_filters.md

 # Conclusion

+The results from the benchmarks shows that for the default rank filter plugin from ImageJ, the median filters is the most complex algorithm by a large margin

 ## References

 * [^Hua1979] Huang T, Yang G, Tang G. A fast two-dimensional median filtering algorithm.
 IEEE Transactions on Acoustics, Speech, and Signal Processing.
 1979;27(1):13–18.